carderne/hexy/README.md

 # hexy
 A simple webapp that loads your Strava data, displays it on a map, and let you fill in hexagons with your activities.

+Similar to [VeloViewer Max Squares](https://blog.veloviewer.com/veloviewer-explorer-score-and-max-square/), but with two differences:
+1. Hexagons instead of squares, because hexagons are the [Bestagons](https://www.youtube.com/watch?v=thOifuHs6eY)
+2. Little hexagons, to encourage walks and runs and exploring local spots

 Try it out: [hexy.rdrn.me](https://hexy.rdrn.me)

 <img width="1094" alt="Screenshot 2024-04-13 at 21 24 17" src="https://github.com/carderne/hexy/assets/19817302/bd6acec8-2d4d-436e-947e-a0dc852a86a7">